research-software-collaborations/research-software-collaborations.github.io/pages/docs/trainees.md

 pagetype: doc
 ---

+We are currently taking applciations for summer 2023.
+The application deadline: March 15, 2023.

 ## Research Software Trainees

   Are you a student or a recent grad interested in growing your software